Active Substance: abiraterone acetate

 Pharmacotherapeutic Group: Endocrine therapy

-Treatment of metastatic castration-resistant prostate cancer in adult men who are asymptomatic or mildly symptomatic after failure of androgen-deprivation therapy in whom chemotherapy is not yet clinically indicated.
+- the treatment of metastatic castration resistant prostate cancer in adult men who are asymptomatic or mildly symptomatic after failure of androgen deprivation therapy in whom chemotherapy is not yet clinically indicated

-Treatment of metastatic castration-resistant prostate cancer in adult men whose disease has progressed on or after a docetaxel‑based chemotherapy regimen.
+- the treatment of metastatic castration resistant prostate cancer in adult men whose disease has progressed on or after a docetaxel based chemotherapy regimen.

-Zytiga is used to treat cancer of the prostate (a gland of the male reproductive system) in adult men when the cancer is metastatic (has spread to other parts of the body).
-It is used in the following cases:
+Zytiga is a medicine used to treat cancer of the prostate (a gland of the male reproductive system) in adult men when the cancer is metastatic (has spread to other parts of the body).

-- when medical castration (stopping the production of male hormones in the body using medicines) with a treatment called androgen-deprivation therapy has not worked or no longer works in men who have either no symptoms or only mild symptoms of the disease, and who do not yet need chemotherapy (anticancer medicines);
+- when medical castration (using medicines to stop the production of male hormones) with an androgen deprivation therapy has not worked or no longer works in men who have either no symptoms or only mild symptoms of the disease, and who do not yet need chemotherapy (cancer medicines);

 - when medical or surgical castration and chemotherapy containing docetaxel have not worked or no longer work.

 How is Zytiga used?